hihihioli/twidilers/readme.md

 * Algorithmic feed that prefers newer posts by people you follow/interact with
     * Newness weight
     * Weight for the poster (Have you interacted with their posts recently (negetively or positively), do you follow them)
-* Blog posts (posts you can click on, segregated from main feed)
-    * Blog posts would accept raw HTML

 Blogging system
 Chat room